Is Your Website Purpose Driven?

 3. What are secondary missions of your website?

 Secondary missions are very important on a website.
 Because of the websites scope and capabilities you can have many additional missions that you can track and measure.
-Let’s say your primary mission is to provide services in Nashville and then your secondary mission is to provide those same services in 5 key cities outside of the city of Nashville.
+Let’s say your primary mission is to provide services in Nashville.
+Then, your secondary mission is to provide those same services in 5 key cities outside of the city of Nashville.
 These missions may be very well established with the recognition that SEO is about keyword geography as much as it is about keyword services.

 4. Who are the key players that will ALWAYS focus on your website?